-- Update to the latest version: IoT vendors will issue a security update and also will update all the software to it’s latest version whenever they will account for vulnerabilities in order to fix them.
+- Update to the latest version: IoT vendors will issue a security update and also will update all the software to it’s latest version whenever they account for vulnerabilities to fix them.

-- IoT devices should be separated: This is expected because if you are already a victim of an attack then you won’t desire for another loss of information from the other parts.
+- IoT devices should be separated: You can expect it because if you are already a victim of an attack, then you won’t desire for another loss of information from the other parts.

 Make a limit for connectivity:

-Every device doesn’t have to be connected to the internet.
-The reason is once it is connected, you are in the pool of large network and obviously, you want some privacy and would refrain yourself to get attacked from hackers.
+You don’t have to connect every device to the internet.
+The reason is once it is connected, you are in the pool of vast network, and obviously, you want some privacy and would refrain yourself to get attacked from hackers.